slab/quill/docs/docs/api/events.md

 APIs causing text to change may also be called with a `"silent"` source, in which case `text-change` will not be emitted.
 This is not recommended as it will likely break the undo stack and other functions that rely on a full record of text changes.

+Changes to text may cause changes to the selection (ex. typing advances the cursor), however during the `text-change` handler, the selection is not yet up updated, and native browser behavior may place it in an inconsistent state.
+Use [`selection-change`](#selection-change) or [`editor-change`](#editor-change) for reliable selection updates.

 **Callback Signature**

 ```javascript